Environmental responsibility

 President and CEO, Canada Post

-• Reaching net-zero GHG emissions across our value chain by 2050 (from a 2019 base year).
+• Reducing operational emissions by 50% by 2030 and reaching net-zero emissions across our value chain by 2050

 Near-term target horizon